dcaffer07/Arduino.cc-review-E2/README.md

 ```
 Code credit goes to [Zach S.](https://github.com/zsiller38/Engineering2-Arduino) I did my code on the device at school not on aurduino.cc, and so when submitting this at home on my chromebook I don't have the code.
 Put all in aurduino.cc!

-And here it is in all its glory
+And here it is in all its glory (evidence)

 <img src="https://github.com/dcaffer07/LED-review-E2/blob/main/Media/fade.gif?raw=true" alt="wiring"  style="width:500px;">